solidcell/ok_cupid_browser/README.md

 A Ruby & Sinatra-based web application that improves the browsing experience to okcupid.com.
 Given a user name, fetch & display your matches.

-To protect the identify of those profile users' the images have been blurred in the following screenshot.
+To protect the identity of those profile users' the images have been blurred in the following screenshot.
 ![screenshot of application running](http://i.imgur.com/WudUN.jpg)

 ## Requirements